Navin143123/Module3_26/2_Bicom System/1_Requirements/README.md

  * To print **Car battery information** as a result all LED on in clockwise manner
  * To print **Door status** of the car as a result all LED on in anti-clockwise manner)

- Based on the press count of the switch (1-4) the above mentioned features are going to work accordingly .
+ Based on the press count of the Blue Button Switch (1-4) the above mentioned features are going to work accordingly .
 ## 5 W's & 1'H
  ![image](https://user-images.githubusercontent.com/98866123/157860770-fa06696b-b6e6-4835-bbce-832179709d52.png)
 ## SWOT Anlaysis